rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

 exchange.autoDelete
 :   true if you want to declare an autodelete exchange.
 If not specified, defaults to false.

+bind.startup
+:   true if you want to bind queue to exchange on startup.
+If not specified, defaults to false.
+    Also need to specify `queue.name`.

 bind.routingKey
 :   The name of routing key.
 This is used to bind queue to exchange.
 If not specified, defaults to "".